nystudio107/generator-craftinstall/README.md

-# generator-nystudio107
+# generator-craftinstall

-generator-nystudio107 is a [Yeoman](http://yeoman.io) generator for [Craft CMS](http://www.buildwithcraft.com) installs
+generator-craftinstall is a [Yeoman](http://yeoman.io) generator for [Craft CMS](http://www.buildwithcraft.com) installs

-Type just `yo nystudio107` and a new Craft CMS project install tailored to your liking will be created.
+Type just `yo craftinstall` and a new Craft CMS project install tailored to your liking will be created.

-generator-nystudio107 is useful right out of the box, but it intended to be a skeleton framework upon which you can build your own generator that creates your ideal Craft CMS scaffolding for you.
+generator-craftinstall is useful right out of the box, but it intended to be a framework upon which you can build your own install configuration that creates your ideal Craft CMS scaffolding.

 ## Installation

 This assumes you have `nodejs`, `npm`, and `yeoman` installed already.

-1. Download & unzip the file and place the `generator-nystudio107` directory onto your dev machine
+1. Download & unzip the file and place the `generator-craftinstall` directory onto your dev machine
-2.  -OR- do a `git clone https://github.com/khalwat/generator-nystudio107.git` directly onto your dev machine.
+2.  -OR- do a `git clone https://github.com/khalwat/generator-craftinstall.git` directly onto your dev machine.
 You can then update it with `git pull`
-3. On the command line, from the root of the generator-nystudio107 project (in the `generator-nystudio107/` folder), type: `npm link` to install the project dependencies and symlink a global module.
+3. On the command line, from the root of the generator-craftinstall project (in the `generator-craftinstall/` folder), type: `npm link` to install the project dependencies and symlink a global module.
 On some setups, you may have to do `sudo npm link --no-bin-links`
-4.  -OR- do an `npm -g install generator-nystudio107` to install it via npm (and thus skip the `npm link` step)
+4.  -OR- do an `npm -g install generator-craftinstall` to install it via npm (and thus skip the `npm link` step)
-5. The generator folder should be named `generator-nystudio107`.
+5. The generator folder should be named `generator-craftinstall`.
 GitHub recently started appending `-master` (the branch name) to the name of the folder for zip file downloads.

 Requires Node version 4.0.0 or later.

 ## Usage

-To create a new project and use generator-nystudio107 to scaffold it:
+To create a new project and use generator-craftinstall to scaffold it:

-    mkdir your-project-name && cd your-project-name
-    yo nystudio107
+    yo craftinstall

+generator-craftinstall will prompt you to choose from a list of `installs` that define various Craft CMS environments.
+You can use the two that are included by default, but the real power comes when you create your own (see below).

 **NOTE: Craft is subject to licensing.
 This generator assumes you have read the terms of the Craft License Agreement, which are available [here](http://buildwithcraft.com/license)**

-generator-nystudio107 will do the following for you:
+generator-craftinstall will do the following for you:

+1. Ask you which `install` to use for this Craft CMS install; `installs` are a combination of settings and files used to scaffold your Craft CMS install
-1. Ask you for the name of your application (`appName`)
+2. Ask you for the name of your application (`appName`)
-2. Download the lastest Craft CMS
+3. Download the lastest Craft CMS
-3. Delete the default `craft/templates`, `craft/config/db.php`, and `craft/config/general.php`
+4. Delete the default `craft/templates`, `craft/config/db.php`, and `craft/config/general.php`
-4. Move the `public/htaccess` file to `public/.htaccess` so that Apache will read it
+5. Move the `public/htaccess` file to `public/.htaccess` so that Apache will read it
-5. Create new `craft/config/db.php` and `craft/config/general.php` files with your `appName` filled in, and a multi-environment config for development & production.
+6. Create new `craft/config/db.php` and `craft/config/general.php` files with your `appName` filled in, and a multi-environment config for development & production.
 The database user & db name are both set to `appName`
-6. Create new `bower.json` and `package.json` files with your `appName` filled in, for use with Bower and NPM
+7. Create new `bower.json` and `package.json` files with your `appName` filled in, for use with Bower and NPM
-7. Copy over `.csslintrc`, `.gitignore`, and `.jshintrc` files into your project
+8. Copy over `.csslintrc`, `.gitignore`, and `.jshintrc` files into your project
-8. Copy over any folders of boilerplate files you want (base Craft CMS templates, base CSS, scripts, whatever)
+9. Copy over any folders of boilerplate files you want (base Craft CMS templates, base CSS, scripts, whatever)
+10. [Optionally] pipe a MySQL database dump into your newly installed database
-9. Clone Craft CMS plugins that you use with your projects from Github
+11. Clone Craft CMS plugins that you use with your projects from Github
-10. Set the permissions properly for your Craft CMS install; you might need to `chgrp -R WEBSERVER_GROUP` on the project folder, depending on your setup
+12. Set the permissions properly for your Craft CMS install; you might need to `chgrp -R WEBSERVER_GROUP` on the project folder, depending on your setup
-11. [Optionally] create a bare remote `git` repository on your git server, create a local git repository, commit all of the files in your new local project to it, and push them to `origin master`
+13. [Optionally] create a bare remote `git` repository on your git server, create a local git repository, commit all of the files in your new local project to it, and push them to `origin master`
-12. Run `bower install` and `npm install` on your project, so it's ready to go
+14. Run `bower install` and `npm install` on your project, so it's ready to go
-13. Execute arbitrary shell commands when the install is finished
+15. Execute arbitrary shell commands when the install is finished

-## Customizing generator-nystudio107
+## Customizing generator-craftinstall

-generator-nystudio107 is pretty useful out of the box, but the real bliss comes from tailoring it to your environment.  **Fork it** on GitHub, and make it your own.
-To this end, open up the file `generator-nystudio107/app/index.js` file in your favorite editor.
+generator-craftinstall is pretty useful out of the box, but the real bliss comes from tailoring it to your environment.
+To do this, look in the `app/templates` and you'll see two example `installs`:

+* **advanced_craft_install.json** - an "advanced" install that does things like download plugins, set up a `package.json` file for NPM, set up a `bower.json` file for Bower, etc.
+* **basic_craft_install.json** - just downloads Craft, and does a little cleanup for you, removing the default templates, and setting up a nice multi-environment config

-You will see a number of configurable sections where you can tell generator-nystudio107 how to scaffold your projects.
+Open up either one of them, and you will see a number of configurable sections where you can tell generator-craftinstall how to scaffold your projects.
+There is a corresponding folder that contains the template files, and the `.json` file that refers to it.

+The easiest thing to do is make a copy of one of the prefab configs, and modify it to your liking.
+The nice thing about this type of configuration is you can zip up your `.json` file and your templates folder, and they can use your `yo craftinstall` setup too.

+### Basic Settings

+* **INSTALL_NAME** - The human readable name of the install, and what is shown in the install selector when you run `yo craftinstall`
+* **INSTALL_KEY** - The name of the folder in the `app/templates` directory that contains your various template and settings files.

 ### QUESTIONS